Where did you grow up?

 How did you come to work at the Southeast Fisheries Science Center?

-While I was attending the Rosenstiel School I began to really enjoy the classes where I gained knowledge on marine policies, management of species, and communicating science.
+While I was attending the Rosenstiel School I began to really enjoy the classes focused on marine policies, management of species, and communicating science.
 As I drew closer to finishing my in-class credits I decided to begin looking at internships for the completion of my Master’s Degree.
 An email came through about a Communications Internship across the street at NOAA’s Southeast Fisheries Science Center.
 I jumped on the opportunity!
 After I got the chance to meet Keeley Belva, Lisa Belskis, and Allison Garrett during the interview I became ecstatic about the job!
 I was so happy when they gave me the chance to get my foot in the door with NOAA.

 What do you do at the science center?